Award Winning

 The Challenge

 Guns are now the number one killer of kids in America.
-With over 350 mass shootings and 91 school shootings in a single year, the crisis had become background noise — grieved, debated, and ultimately ignored.
+With over 350 mass shootings and 91 school shootings in a single year, the ongoing crisis had become background noise — grieved, debated, and ultimately ignored.
 Teachers Unify to End Gun Violence needed to cut through the paralysis and drive real behavior change.
-The challenge: reach a divided country with a message that gun owners, parents, and educators could all get behind, without triggering the political tripwires that had killed every campaign before it.
+The challenge: reach a divided country with a message that gun owners, parents, and educators could all get behind, without triggering the political tripwires that had doomed every campaign before it.

 Inaction